-Genomic coordinates¶
+Genomic Coordinates¶

 To allow easy visualization of coordinate-based genomic data, GenomeSpy can concatenate the discrete chromosomes onto a single continuous linear axis.
 Concatenation needs the sizes and preferred order for the contigs or chromosomes.
 These are usually provided with a genome assembly.